-Note that the definition of the "tag" in both the request and response are left to the implementor.
+The definition of the "tag" in the request is left to the implementor.
 It may be used to summarize the content of the compound request for the benefit of packet sniffers and engineers debugging implementations.
+However, the value of "tag" in the response SHOULD be the same value as provided in the request.
+This applies to the tag field of the CB_COMPOUND procedure as well.